RandyMoore/mySite/blog_entries/2019-07-28-Django Deletion Dragons.md

 This may seem like a contrived example, but happens often in real life, especially before Django 2.0 came out.
 As in the [release notes](https://docs.djangoproject.com/en/2.0/releases/2.0/)

 > The on_delete argument for ForeignKey and OneToOneField is now required in models and migrations.
-Consider squashing migrations so that you have fewer of them to update.

 Before version 2.0, the `on_delete` argument [defaulted to CASCADE](https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.ForeignKey).
-So if your dev team created models, but forgot to include the `on_delete` parameter, did not test properly, data loss could easily happen.
+So if your dev team created models, but forgot to include the `on_delete` parameter, and did not test properly then data loss could easily happen.

-If you would like to play around with this example, and also the permutations without replacement of \[One, Many\] X \[CASCADE, SET_NULL, PROTECT\], see [this sandbox project which provides a Dockerized Jupyter environment on a Django project](https://github.com/RandyMoore/DjangoDeletion).
+If you would like to play around with this example, and also the combinations of \[One, Many\] X \[CASCADE, SET_NULL, PROTECT\], see [this sandbox project which provides a Dockerized Jupyter environment on a Django project](https://github.com/RandyMoore/DjangoDeletion).
 The models have the ability to report what children they have, and all models report when they are being deleted.

 [Model definitions (including those used by the example code)](https://github.com/RandyMoore/DjangoDeletion/blob/master/delete_example/models.py)